9. Kernel tuning — [tune] and the per-app tune sidecar

 like auto but no re-exec — tune at startup, then exit asking for a manual restart.

---tune after -- on the application’s command line forces the tune path even when the manifests exist (a re-tune; the flag is stripped from the re-exec so the child converges).
+--tune after -- on the application’s command line forces the tune path even when the sidecar is complete (a re-tune; the flag is stripped from the re-exec so the child converges).
 DAS_TUNE_POLICY overrides the declared value — DAS_TUNE_POLICY=fallback is the CI kill switch.

 Note